MiLabuda/ObsidianVaultMBPro/Software Engineriing/Domain Driven Design.md

    - What is the most important for modularity
    - why business doesn't talk to us
    - How to be a partner and now a worker
+11. What are factories in DDD [ARTICLE](https://culttt.com/2014/12/24/factories-domain-driven-design)
+	- Why to use factories at all
+		- standardises the instantiation of an object
+		- provide encapsulation
+		- object should not be responsible for its own creation
+		- it important layer of abstraction
+		-

-2. Problemy wynikające z modularyzacji - Łukasz Szydło --TODOoOOOOOOOOO
+13. Problemy wynikające z modularyzacji - Łukasz Szydło --TODOoOOOOOOOOO
 1. Architektoniczne antywzorce czyli na co chorują aplikacje - Łukasz Szydło